Hawraa7/Portfolio-Project-3/README.md

 - Getting the current stock price and the list of available stocks was done initially using the [Alpha Vantage](https://www.alphavantage.co/) API.
 However the access there is limited in the free edition to 25 requests per day which is quite restrictive since an error directly appears after 25 requests asking me to buy the premium edition for a quasi-continuous number of requests.
 I found then an alternative solution by using the yahoo finance API to get the current price of a stock.
 Although unlike the case when using the Alpha Vantage API, the price is not a real-time price since it has a delay of up to 15 minutes but it is free and sufficient to use in my Portfolio project.
 As for the list of current stocks symbols in the market I got them from wikipedia and saved them in the file *"stock_list.txt"*.

+- The Heroku application crushed when I tried to use the Heroku's API in order to edit the creds.json file stored in it.
+And the performance was not reliable, so I had to switch to Github's API that allows the access and editing of the creds.json file stored as a Gist in my Github's account.

 ### Remaining Bugs

 - No bugs remaining